opf/openproject/docs/glossary/README.md

 ### OAuth

-OAuth is an open standard authorization framework.
-It allows you to access certain information or resources on the internet without sharing your username and password with each individual service.
-In OpenProject, OAuth acts as a secure middleman, granting permissions to access your data to authorized applications or services.
+OAuth is an open authorization standard.
+It allows you to access certain information or resources on behalf of a user without accessing their username and password on each individual service.
+OpenProject acts as an OAuth provider, allowing you to optionally grant permissions to access your data to authorized third-party applications or services.
 [Read more about OAuth applications in OpenProject](https://www.openproject.org/docs/system-admin-guide/authentication/oauth-applications/)

 <div id="on-premises"></div>

 ### On-premises

 OpenProject on-premises is a self-hosted version of OpenProject.
-As apposed to the Cloud version, you install, run and maintain the hardware locally and manage the software application there.
+As opposed to the Cloud version, you install, run and maintain the hardware locally and manage the software application there.
 The on-premises [Community Edition](#community-edition) is free of charge.

 **More information on OpenProject on-premises**
 - [See our pricing side about your options for OpenProject](https://www.openproject.org/pricing/)